 Review: I have very mixed feelings about this book.
 On the one hand, I think it has a really important, though controversial and unconventional viewpoint to present and I’m a big supporter of authors who have something important to say that is not already being said.
 On the other hand, I find this author’s tone a little condescending and didn’t find the book particularly helpful when it comes to specifics.
 Basically the author makes the bold statement that all punishment (time-outs, logical consequences, spanking, etc.) is flat-out, unquestioningly bad.
 He then makes the even bolder assertion that all rewards, including praise, are equally bad.
 That’s crazy stuff.
 Is he wrong?
 I don’t necessarily think so.
 Is he realistic?
 In my opinion, no way.

-My last complaint with this book is that it’s just completely lacking in specifics.
+Finally, I wish this book had more specifics about what to do in a variety of situations.
 It has several, several descriptions of the wrong thing to do, but it has very few instances of the right thing to do.
 There are even exercises at the back where you are supposed to write your own answers for the right and wrong thing to do in certain situations, like when your kid refuses to go to bed.
 An answer key would have been helpful.
 I realize the book was long enough that the author felt like he didn’t have the space to address specific situations, but I really think the work would have benefited from less discussion and at least a handful of really illustrative examples.
-(Personal Rating: 6/10)
+(Personal Rating: 7/10)